BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/OffsetTransform.md

 ### Example

-We need to represent 3 distinct value types: appetizer, entree and dessert.
+We need to describe 3 distinct value types: appetizer, entrée and dessert.
 We have 10 appetizers, 4 entrées and 7 desserts to represent.
 A person may select at most one of the menu items.

 To represent these values we use offsets.
 Let's represent appetizers with the values `1…10`.